Frederick Augustus I of Saxony: Events during the War of Liberation

 Frederick Augustus' decision brought the country scarcely any relief.
 Napoleon, angered at the near defection of the King and at the same time dependent upon the full mobilization of all available forces against the Coalition troops, harshly demanded the full resources of Saxony.
 In addition, the country suffered under the changing fortunes of war and associated movements and quartering.
 At the end of August the Allies failed again to defeat Napoleon at the Battle of Dresden.
 Meanwhile, Saxony became the principal arena of war and Dresden the midpoint of the French army movements.
-Not until 9 September in Teplice (in the present-day Czech Republic) did Austria conclude its alliance with Prussia and Russia.
-In September, as Napoleon's troops in Saxony formed up to retreat before the expanded Coalition, there came the first defections to the Allies within the Saxon army.
+Not until 9 September in Teplitz did Austria conclude its alliance with Prussia and Russia.
+In September, as Napoleon's troops in Saxony formed up to retreat before the expanded Coalition, there came the first defections to the Allies within the Royal Saxon Army.

 Frederick Augustus was mistrustful of Prussia in view of the experiences of the spring and arguably disappointed as well by Austria's decision not to join the Coalition immediately, especially while the country was exposed as before to French domination.
 Thus he chose not to break with Napoleon.
 At the Battle of Leipzig [Battle of Nations] the Saxon as well as the Polish troops fought on the side of Napoleon.
 In view of the apparent defeat of the French, even larger Saxon troop formations went over to the Coalition during the battle, whereas the Polish troops were largely annihilated.